Triskele37/ffxiv-completionist/_documentation/Data Todo.md

   - Title
   - Crafting Log
 - Changing starting class resets completion on tasks outside of the starting city MSQ and content directly related to them
-- Migrations need to consider bookmark paths
 - Move Forged Anew resistance sidequest into quasi-quests
-- Studium quests do not chain to their achievements
-- Excluding an item chained to another marks the other as N when the other is marked X
-  - should not change mark

 ------------------------------------------------------------------ Prioritize
 **Add**